nemo0622/pokeemerald-expansion/README.md

     - Many Pokémon Party Icons based on following sprites (credited above), others by Chamber, Solo0993, Blue Emerald, Lake, Neslug, and Pikachu25 (Most Gen 1-2 icons)
         - EeVeeEe1999: created many small sprites, especially for Gen 3, 5, 6, and 7 Pokémon
         - A few Gen 6 icon sprites by  dragonball253 (some Kalos starter icons)
+    - Battle Backgrounds based on work by PurrfectDoodle, RavePossum, and Ruki; some slight edits by me